ToshioCP/tcsv/doc.md

 - `tcsv.h` and `tcsv.c` in the top directory.
 They are included in the file editor program.
-They read a csv file into two GListStore object (row and column) and their elements (TStr objects).
+They read a csv file and set the header and body of the list.
 -  `csv.h` and `csv.c` in `csv_with_glib` directory.
 They depend on `glib` and `gio` libraries.
 They provide functions to manipulate csv files and a two dimensional array.